✓ Updated March 2026

 Essential Travel Tips

-Don't be afraid of the street food!
-From halal carts serving delicious chicken and rice to hot dog stands, NYC's street food is iconic and budget-friendly.
+Don't be afraid of the street food carts!
+From halal carts serving delicious chicken and rice to hot dog stands, they offer some of the most authentic and affordable eats in the city.
 Look for carts with long lines – that's usually a good sign of quality and freshness.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.